GENERAL ELECTION (MIDTERM)

 Students attending college in Washington should visit the CAMPUS PROJECT for more information on registering to vote and voting in Washington.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting in Washington.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Washington.

 An ex-felon who has completed their term of incarceration, probation, and parole will have their right to vote restored.
 If the Secretary of State determines an ex-felon has willfully failed to make three payments on court imposed fines their ability to vote may be revoked.
 Ex-felons MUST re-register to vote.